Holidays and Traditions

 November, Bread Communion

 Please bring some bread to share, perhaps associated with your heritage or has some other special meaning.
 We will share our bread (and the stories of our bread) with each others.
 This multi-generational service is a uniquely Unitarian Universalist service, and a fun one to bring a friend to.
-We often take a special collection for our international UU Partner Churches.
+We often take a special collection for our international UU Partners.

 January, Circle of Life

-The first Sunday after New Year’s Day, we dedicate our children; name new births; new marriages; honor anniversaries, and recall the departed.
+The first Sunday after New Year’s Day, we often dedicate our children; name new births; new marriages; honor anniversaries, and recall the departed.
 Please contact the office if you would like your children dedicated in the church this day, and provide us with names, ages, and which service you attend.
 Service led by the ministers.
-Fire Communion is celebrated during this service at the Thoreau campus.
+Fire Communion is celebrated during or after this service at the Thoreau campus.

 Easter Parade (Museum District)